 To restart the computer, there are several ways this can be achieved:

-- Click the power icon $((^{|}))$ on the Start screen and then select Restart. - In the Settings charm, click Power and then select Restart. - Press CTRL, ALT, and DEL simultaneously (once) to display the menu window, and then select Restart by clicking the power icon (()) in the lower-right corner.
+- Click Start -> Power and then select Restart. - Press CTRL, ALT, and DEL simultaneously (once) to display the menu window, and then select Restart by clicking the power icon (()) in the lower-right corner.

 Sleep Mode